On the Existence of Consistent Price Systems: Introduction

 \section{Introduction}

-In markets with propotional transaction costs, consistent price systems (henceforth CPSs) replace martingale measures as an equivalent condition for the absence of arbitrage; see Theorem 1.11 of \cite{Gua2}.
-A strictly positive adapted stochastic process $(Y_t)_{t\in [0, T]}$ defined on a filtered probability space $(\Omega, \mathcal{F}, \mathbb{F}=(\mathcal{F}_t)_{t\in [0, T]}, P)$ admits $\e $-CPS for $\e>0$ if there exists an equivalent measure $\tilde{P}\sim P$ and a $(\mathbb{F}, \tilde{P})$ martingale $\tilde{Y}_t$ such that The origin of this concept of CPSs is due to \cite{springerlink:10.1007/s007800050061}.
-See \cite{MR2589621} for further details.
+In markets with proportional transaction costs, a \emph{consistent price system} (CPS) plays the role of a martingale measure in both hedging and absence of arbitrage problems, as highlighted by the recent results of Guasoni, R\'asonyi, and Schachermayer (see \cite[Theorem 1.3]{Gua1} and \cite[Theorem 1.11]{Gua2}).
+Therefore it is crucial to study the existence of CPSs.
+Recall that a strictly positive adapted stochastic process $(Y_t)_{t\in [0, T]}$ defined on a filtered probability space $(\Omega, \mathcal{F}, \mathbb{F}=(\mathcal{F}_t)_{t\in [0, T]}, P)$ that satisfies the usual conditions (i.e., the filtration $\mathbb{F}$ is right continuous, and $\mathcal{F}_0$ contains all of the $P$ null sets of $\mathcal{F}$) admits an $\e $-CPS for $\e>0$ if there exists an equivalent probability measure $\tilde{P}\sim P$ and a $(\mathbb{F}, \tilde{P})$-martingale $(\tilde{Y}_t)_{t \in [0,T]}$ such that Originally, the concept of CPS is due to Jouini and Kallal \cite{MR1338025}.
+See \cite{MR2030834} for further details.